-Attribution, fundamentally, is about “giving credit where credit is due.”
+Attribution, fundamentally, is about “giving credit where credit is due” to those whose ideas you are building knowledge with.
 By acknowledging (through citation) where information comes from, you:

 Attribution is a scholarly habit of mind that everyone can and should cultivate.
 You are engaging in the scholarly conversation when you keep track of where you find information and properly cite your sources in your final product--everything from a final paper to a thesis, a presentation to a website.

 Image: Student studying at library table.
 Photo credit: UO Libraries